rodrigo-sntg/bio-interview-test/README.md

 **Brief Explanation:**

-MedicineFinder is search tool to find medicines which have been bought already and are on they way to be delivered.
+MedicineFinder is a search tool to find medicines which have been bought already and are on they way to be delivered.
 It aggregates medicine results initially from 2 different suppliers (BestSupplier and WorseSupplier).

 **Test duration:**

-Try to not spent more than a day to complete this test.
+Try to not spend more than a day to complete this test.
 You can submit an incomplete solution, but you must explain what are the next steps missing briefly.

 **What is needed:**

 Use this GitHub repository as a base to implement your solution to the test.
-The result should be a JSON response which aggregate a list of medicines ordered by price which is composed by the attributes:
+The result should be a JSON response which aggregates a list of medicines ordered by price which is composed of the attributes:

 **Medicine Finder API**